janevala/home_fe/README.md

-# home_fe
+# Home FE

-Home FE is home news feed application, and is mean to use together with Home BE, wich provides the backend data for this client app.
-It is application that uses Flutter and Dart.
-It can be used both mobile application, desktop application (Windows, Mac, Linux) and web application.
+Home FE is news feed application, and is mean to use together with Home BE, wich provides the backend data for this client app.

+This app is written in Dart.
+It can be used both as mobile application, desktop application (Windows, Mac, Linux) and web application.

+Web application can be used in Docker container.

+It is simple demo app for learning purposes.

+Dev notes bellow.

 # OAuth2 grant types, not in use currently